jasminelo2020/shazam2.0/model_training/genre_model/genre_classifier_info.md

 ## Model
 ### Training
-The code used for the training of the genre model is provided in `NN_with_log.py`.
+The code used for the training of the genre model is provided in `NN_with_log.ipynb`.
 The model works on 40 segments, and takes in an input of (batch_size, 1, 40, 12) for pitch and timbre respectively.
 - Training Loss: 0.207295
 - Validation Loss: 0.019888